How to manage invoices with the CLI and an editor

 source:

-And within the source key, you’ll find elements that are usually put in the header and the footer of your invoice.
-Typically for the french template:
+header and the footer of your invoice.
+Typically for the french

 source: